evmts/tevm-monorepo/docs/src/content/docs/blog/0_eip-1193-the-unsung-hero.md

 });
 ```

+Pretty simple, right?
 This example demonstrates the power of EIP-1193 in orchestrating various blockchain interactions through a single, consistent interface.
 It uses the [HTTP transport](https://viem.sh/docs/clients/transports/http.html) from Viem, a powerful Ethereum library that fully embraces EIP-1193, and the [MemoryClient](https://tevm.sh/reference/tevm/memory-client/functions/creatememoryclient/) from Tevm, showcasing the interoperability that EIP-1193 enables.

+It might be simple but we will quickly see why the future of Tevm embraces the idea of layering many of these EIP-1193 providers to provide advanced functionality.

 #### The EIP-1193 Advantage: Flexibility, Composability, and Future-Proofing